Account

 What kind of documentation do I need to keep to support tax deductions?

 In addition to maintaining accurate records to support your business income, retain invoices and receipts for bills paid and expenses incurred for business expenses.
-Mileage logs, mechanic bills, or receipts can document automobile expenses.
+Mileage logs, mechanic bills, or receipts can document automobile expenses and business mileage.
 Your business travel and meals documentation can show who traveled and took part in the meals and the business purpose of the expense.
 Documentation for repairs and maintenance work done on rental properties may support deductions for rental property owners.

 Some deductible expenses highlighted in this guide may not be available for all small business owners.
 Meanwhile, there may be other deductions not reviewed here, including charitable contributions, memberships and subscriptions, bad debt write-offs, employee wages, employee benefits, and more.